 Johansson got her first starring role at 12-years-old in the dark road comedy Manny & Lo, and it was only four years later she got the indie cred double whammy with Ghost World and The Man Who Wasn’t There.
 Lost in Translation, Sofia Coppola’s melancholic drama of drifting romantic souls, made her a household name.
 Next came a brief stint as Woody Allen’s muse in Match Point, Vicky Cristina Barcelona, and Scoop.

 Johansson joined the MCU as Black Widow in Iron Man 2, and has been a steady participant since, leading into Avengers: Endgame.
-But she ain’t even close to being done yet, unlike some of her co-stars: A Black Widow spin-off has long been in the works, picking up steam in recent months.
-(Meanwhile, recent efforts like Marriage Story and Jojo Rabbit have been successful in maintaining critical buzz and even awards talk.)
+But she ain’t even close to being done yet, unlike some of her co-stars: A Black Widow spin-off is releasing in May.
+Meanwhile, recent efforts like Marriage Story and Jojo Rabbit have been giving her plenty of critical buzz and even awards talk.
 But before we peer further into the future, let’s take a look back with every Scarlett Johansson movie ranked by Tomatometer!

 Adjusted Score: 17.705%